yunojuno/django-linear/README.md

 Your workspace name is optional, but it is used in the admin site to provide a link from the object page to Linear - overriding the Django "View on site" link.

+### Roadmap

+There are a couple of other features we have working elsewhere that we are looking to roll into this project:

+- [ ] Inbound email integration (create issues from emails - for public feedback) (see #1)
+- [ ] Non-linear user dashboards - ability to subscribe to issues and see progress

 ### Deployment to Heroku

 This project also contains everything it needs to be deployed directly to Heroku.